 Where will I be based?

-We have three offices, each hosting different crew types:
+We have three offices and a satellite site, each hosting different crew types:

-Austin, TX office: Conservation & Disaster Field Crews, Trails Across Texas Crew, Austin Texas Land Stewards (local projects only)
+- Austin, TX office: Conservation & Disaster Crews, Trails Across Texas Crew, Austin Texas Land Stewards (ATLAS – local projects only)

 - Baton Rouge, LA office: Louisiana Conservation Corps program Conservation & Disaster Crews and GulfCorps Crew (coastal restoration focus)